 The pre-made modular harness can be used to connect LEDs.

-PC Controlled LED Up to 16 connections can be defined as PC-Controlled LEDs.
+Up to 16 connections can be defined as PC-Controlled LEDs.
 You can also use these for other output functions.

 These LEDs are controlled by a software application on the PC.
 There are sample APIs for developing your own applications to add LED control.